ZettaScaleLabs/zenoh-backend-influxdb/v2/README.md

 ### Behaviour on deletion
 On deletion of a key, all points with a timestamp before the deletion message are deleted.
 A point with `"kind"="DEL`" is inserted (to avoid re-insertion of points with an older timestamp in case of un-ordered messages).
-After a delay (5 seconds), the measurement corresponding to the deleted key is dropped if it still contains no points.
+In v1, zenoh used to drop the measurement corresponding to the deleted key is dropped if it still contains no points after 5secs.
+However, influxdb 2.x doesn't support this feature.

 ### Behaviour on GET
 On GET operations, by default the storage returns only the latest point for each key/measurement.